seancorfield/usermanager-example/README.md

 You'll need [Docker](https://docker.com) installed in order to run an instance of XTDB locally.
 If you have a remote XTDB instance available, you can edit the `setup-database`function in `src/usermanager/model/user-manager.clj` to point to that instead.

+**Requires: XTDB as of 1/5/2024 or later!**

+The code depends on `SELECT * FROM ..
+ORDER BY ..` which did not work correctly prior to that date.

 ## Usage

 Clone the repo, `cd` into it, then follow below to _Run the Application_ or _Run the application in REPL_